jacek2511/ha_rce/README.md

 This is an integration between Home Assistant and PSE RCE

-Install
+# Install

 You can install the plugin via HACS using the following steps

-Open HACS
+1. Open HACS
-Click Integrations
+2. Click Integrations
-Clik the three dots on the top right
+3. Clik the three dots on the top right
-Click "Custom repositories"
+4. Click "Custom repositories"
-Add https://github.com/jacek2511/ha_rce/ and a category of your choice Adding the integration
+5. Add https://github.com/jacek2511/ha_rce/ and a category of your choice